Errattic

 Should we penalize parents for having ‘extra kids’?

-Tags: Ecology, Education, Environment, Health, Humanity, Overpopulation, Parental Burden, Safety, Saving The Environment!, Science, Survival, Tax, Unity, World
+Tags: Ecology, Education, Environment, Health, Humanity, Overpopulation, Parental Burden, Safety, Science, Survival, Tax, Unity, World

 Permalink